-All areas of the building complex except those described below are steam heated and ventilated by four systems.
-All indoor winter temperatures are thermostatically controlled.
-The control room, amplifier room, and instrument repair shop have an independent air conditioning system.
-The charge-discharge area is steam heated and ventilated by an induced draft system that exhausts to the stack above the roof.
-The spent fuel storage area is steam heated by unit heaters and ventilated by gravity roof ventilators.
-The CO2 blower motor houses are heated by unit heaters.
-The CO2 blower motors are cooled by a central air cooling system in each blower house using water coils.
+All areas except those described below are steam heated and ventilated by two separate systems.
+The control room, amplifier room and instrument repair shop have an independent air conditioning system.
+The charge-discharge area is ventilated by an induced draft system that exhausts to the stack above the roof.
+The spent fuel storage area and the CO2 filter and blower oil cooling equipment areas are heated by steam unit heaters and ventilated by gravity roof ventilators.
+The CO2 blower motors are cooled by evaporative coolers on each unit.
 The shops and warehouse are heated by unit heaters.
+The office building is steam heated and ventilated by a central unit.